-Wardrobe does not fit the alcove, chest of drawers is too tall for the new flat, and the IKEA shelving unit does not clear the heating pipe in the corner?
-Buying new furniture for every non-standard situation is expensive and pointless when what you have is still solid.
-We modify furniture on-site: we shorten height and width, fit pieces into alcoves and openings, add shelves, remove unnecessary sections, and adapt units to new spaces.
-We work across Warsaw — we come, assess, and get it done.
+Wardrobe won’t go into the alcove, the chest of drawers is too high for the new flat, and the IKEA shelving unit hits the heating pipe in the corner?
+Buying brand-new furniture for every awkward layout costs money for no good reason when the pieces you already own are still in good shape.
+We modify furniture on-site: shorten height and width, adjust pieces to alcoves and openings, add shelves, remove unwanted sections, and adapt units to a new room.
+We work all over Warsaw — we come out, check everything, and sort it.

 How much does furniture modification cost and what affects the price

-The cost depends on the scope: a simple leg trim is one story, while a full reconfiguration with new fascias and custom-cut parts is another entirely.
-Price factors include: the material (solid wood cuts differently from chipboard), the number of elements to modify, the need for edge banding (sealing exposed edges after cutting), and the complexity of fitting into an alcove (uneven walls, pipes, windowsills).
+The price depends on the scope of work: trimming legs is one thing, but a full rebuild with new fascias and freshly cut parts is a different job altogether.
+What affects the cost: the material (solid wood is cut differently than chipboard), how many parts need changing, whether edge banding is needed (to seal raw edges after cutting), and how tricky the alcove fitting is (crooked walls, pipes, window sills).
 Fixings are included.
-Extra materials (edge banding, hinges, new shelves) are charged separately.
-Check current prices in the table below.
+Extra materials (edge banding, hinges, new shelves) are priced separately.
+You can see current rates in the table below.

 | Service | min | max |